What is Breast Augmentation?

 Implant replacement surgery is a part of having breast augmentation.
 You should expect to need to replace your implants every 10 to 15 years.
 Implant durability is increasing, so this could lengthen.
 Regardless, if you’re in your 30s, you’ll need to replace your implants at least twice in your life, probably more than that.
 Replacement surgery is much easier than the originally augmentation surgery, as Dr. Lombardo can enter through the original incisions.

-Ideal Candidates For Breast Implants
+Candidates For Breast Enhancement Surgery

 Ideal candidates for breast surgery should be in good general health with fully developed breasts.
 Breast augmentation may be right for you if you: